The new term is here, and it’s brought with it a return to the everyday hustle of bustle that comes with being a schools HR professional.

 That third point may strike you as odd, but we’ve seen many schools professionals get caught up learning about Facebook ads or attending low-value jobs fairs… without having a clear reason to do so.
 Make sure that achieving your goals will bring you closer to your ultimate aim – attracting top talent, boosting enrollment numbers and helping your school succeed in the long-term.

-An added bonus of having this plan is that it will help you navigate internal stakeholder meetings with much less fuss.
+An added bonus of having this digital marketing action plan is that it will help you navigate internal stakeholder meetings with much less fuss.
 Demonstrating you’re in control and have a plan will help to avoid any lengthy interrogations!

 Step 4: Review Your Advertising Copy